hww/PicoScheme/readme.md

 **Annotation**

-The branch of [PicoScheme](https://github.com/arichel/PicoScheme) but modifyed for ESP32 MCU.
-Drop it to the *components* folder of your ESP32 project.
+The branch of [PicoScheme](https://github.com/arichel/PicoScheme) but modifyed for ESP32 MCU and *idf* toolschain.
+Drop it to the *components* folder of your ESP32 project, then enable exceptions with *menuconfig*.

 ### Introduction ###
 A small, embeddable scheme interpreter in c++17.
 This project started as a